rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.94.1">0.4.94.1</a> Follow the conventions appropriate to the script of the material when determining the order in which to transcribe information.
 For materials in Latin script, this will generally mean proceeding from left to right and from top to bottom when transcribing information.

-<a name="0.4.94.2">0.4.94.2</a> If information appears in the source in a different order than that specified by ISBD presentation, transpose the information to its appropriate data element unless: case endings would be affected, the grammatical construction of the information would be disturbed,  the text is otherwise grammatically inseparable from its surrounding elements, or the data element instructions specify otherwise.
+<a name="0.4.94.2">0.4.94.2</a> If information appears in the source in a different order than that specified by ISBD presentation, transpose the information to its appropriate data element unless: case endings would be affected, the grammatical construction of the information would be disturbed,  the text is otherwise grammatically or visually inseparable from its surrounding elements, or the data element instructions specify otherwise.

 <a name="0.4.94.3">0.4.94.3</a> Similarly, if the order of information in the source would result in a transcription that is confusing, awkward, or nonsensical, transpose the information as needed into the data element that makes the most sense.
 This will typically apply when particular elements of text have been distinguished in the source by their size, typography, or style of letterforms in order to imply an obvious natural reading order.

 <a name="0.4.94.4">0.4.94.4</a> Do not use the mark of omission to indicate transposition.

-<a name="0.4.94.5">0.4.94.5</a> Make a note to indicate the order in which the transposed information appears in the source.
+<a name="0.4.94.5">0.4.94.5</a> Make a note to indicate the order in which the transposed information appears in the source, unless the data element instructions specify otherwise.

 >**Example:**
 ><CITE>Of the nature of things : in six books : illustrated with proper and useful notes / T. Lucretius Carus ; adorned with copper-plates, curiously engraved by Guernier and others ; in two volumes</CITE>